- Program Details

 Supervised workshops on many simple procedures are provided as part of core teaching.
 These include skin surgery, suturing, nail procedures, casting and splinting, joint injection/aspiration, and gynecological procedures such as IUD insertion, endometrial biopsy, and colposcopy.
 Training in circumcision procedures occurs as a part of the obstetrics rotation and with each resident’s continuity deliveries.
 Training in obstetric ultrasound is an integrated part of the Obstetrics rotation.
 There is a longitudinal elective opportunity to learn abortion procedures and management.

 Residents have the opportunity to learn to do colposcopies, IUD insertions, cervical cryotherapy and endometrial biopsies in the Colposcopy Clinic held one afternoon each week.
 The clinic is staffed by two family medicine faculty, both of whom have had extensive experience in doing colposcopy.
 Given the large numbers of female patients in most primary care practices, family physicians that are able to do these procedures are in high demand and are able to offer a valuable service to their patients.

-Highland Family Medicine offers a longitudinal reproductive health elective.
+The residency also offers a longitudinal reproductive health elective.
 The purpose of this elective is to provide training in medical and first trimester surgical abortions and well as first trimester ultrasound.
 Starting as an R2, one resident per year may enroll in this elective which encompasses elective time as well as weekly half day sessions when on outpatient rotations.
 The experience is at a private abortion practice.
 Residents work one on one with a national leader in the field of medical abortion, learning ultrasound, D+C and medical abortion techniques.
-At the completion of this elective residents have the skills to provide medical and surgical abortion care in their future practice.